CS639-Data-Management-for-Data-Science/f24/p2/README.md

 ## Setting up MySQL using Docker

+**WARNING:** **DO NOT** forget to stop and remove the `docker` container which we are using during lecture for "IMDB dataset" analysis.
+Running both containers simultaneously will make your VM terribly slow.

 For this project, we'll be using the `mysql` image from [dockerhub](https://hub.docker.com/search?q=mysql).
 You can `pull` the `mysql` image using the below command:

 ```bash